Chobotz/D2R-multiclient-tools/README.md

 https://github.com/Chobotz/D2R-multiclient-tools
 https://forums.d2jsp.org/user.php?i=1208377

-# Use case:
+# What is it good for?
-  * You play D2R with on multiple accounts at once, one PC
+  * You play D2R on multiple accounts at once, one PC
   * Dclone hunting farm
   * You need to quickly spawn multiple clients in specific regions
   * You want to eliminate clicking through slow and lousy Bnet launcher